sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 2) When multiple spanning-tree modes are supported, only one mode can be enabled at any given point of time.

 ### 3.6.2.1.2 Per VLAN spanning-tree
-This command allows enabling or disabling spanning-tree on a VLAN.
+The below command allows enabling or disabling spanning-tree on a VLAN.

 **config spanning_tree vlan {enable|disable} <vlan\>**

+This command allows the user to control the convergence of the logical topology pertaining to the specified VLAN.
+This can addionally help in load balancing the traffic belonging to a range of VLANs.

  ### 3.6.2.1.3 Root-guard timeout

-This command allows configuring a root guard timeout value.
-Once superior BPDUs stop coming on the port, device will wait for a period until root guard timeout before moving the port to forwarding state(default = 30 secs), range 5-600.
+The below command allows configuring a root guard timeout value.

 **config spanning_tree root_guard_timeout <value\>**

+Once superior BPDUs cease arriving on the port, device would wait for a period equal to the root guard timeout value before moving the port to forwarding state(default = 30 secs), range 5-600.

  ### 3.6.2.1.4 Forward-delay

-This command allows configuring the forward delay time in seconds (default = 15), range 4-30.
+The below command allows configuring the forward delay time in seconds (default = 15), range 4-30.

 **config spanning_tree forward_delay <value\>**

+This value significantly impacts the total convergence time of a STP port that the user can control using this command, unless uplink fast is configured on the port.

  ### 3.6.2.1.5 Hello interval
-This command allow configuring the hello interval in secs for transmission of bpdus (default = 2), range 1-10.
+The below command allows configuring the hello interval in seconds for transmission of BPDUs (default = 2), range 1-10.

 **config spanning_tree hello <value\>**

+Configuring this parameter to the lowest value (i.e. 1) would make the convergence faster at the cost of double the load on the CPU as it needs to compose, transmit and process twice as many BPDUs multiplied by the no. of VLANs enabled with STP.
+Thus the command helps the user control the total convergence time to be slower or faster than the default convergence time.

  ### 3.6.2.1.6 Max-age
-This command allows configuring the maximum time to listen for root bridge in seconds (default = 20), range 6-40.
+The below command allows configuring the maximum time to listen for root bridge in seconds (default = 20), range 6-40.

 **config spanning_tree max_age <value\>**

+This timer advertised in the BDPU of the root bridge, enables the aging of the received STP root information on the receiving switch, until a fresh same or superior BPDU is received, that refreshes this timer.
+This command when configured on a root bridge, allows the user to age out the root information, either faster or slower from the switches as per the configured value, causing topology re-convergence.

  ### 3.6.2.1.7 Bridge priority
-This command allows configuring the bridge priority in increments of 4096 (default = 32768), range 0-61440.
+The below command allows configuring the bridge priority in increments of 4096 (default = 32768), range 0-61440.

 **config spanning_tree priority <value\>**

+This parameter determines the eligibility for a switch to assume the role of a root bridge.
+Lower the priority, better the chance of the bridge assuming root role.
+This command thus allows the user to choose the root bridge with lowest bridge priority and the backup root bridge with next lowest bridge priority etc.

  ### 3.6.2.2 VLAN level
-Below commands are similar to the global level commands but allow configuring on per VLAN basis.
+Below commands are similar to the global level commands but allow configuring them on a per VLAN basis.

 **config spanning_tree vlan forward_delay <vlan\> <fwd-delay-value\>**